eastgenomics/eggd_apheleia/README.md

 If both of these ratios surpass certain predetermined threshold values, this suggests the possible presence of a partial tandem duplication (KMT2A-PTD) in that sample.

-The thresholds are determined as the lowest value calculated by Hydra from 6 confirmed positive cases.
+The thresholds are determined as the lowest value calculated by Apheleia from 6 confirmed positive cases.
 They are:

 - exon 3 / exon 27: 1.1793
 - (exon 3 + exon 5) / exon 27: 2.28548